fkallen/CARE/Readme.md

 -i file1 -i file2,file3
 ```

 # Algorithm
-Please refer to the description in the paper:
+Please refer to the description in the paper: t.b.a.